streaming-video-technology-alliance/tool-gdoc2rfc/README.md

    pip3 install -r requirements.txt
    ```

-3. Duplicate `draft_sample` directory with a significative name for your draft.
+3. In a directory of your convenience, Duplicate `draft_sample` directory with a significative name for your draft.

    ```bash
    cp -pR draft-sample draft-smith-someinterestingthing-ietf118